AikidoSec/firewall-node/docs/generic-middleware.md

 const Zen = require("@aikidosec/firewall");

 function onRequest(...) {

+    // Set the user associated with the request, optional, required for user based rate limiting and blocking of specific users
+    Zen.setUser({
+        id: "123",
+        name: "John Doe", // Optional
+    });

-    // Call this as early as possible before your request handling code, e.g. in a middleware const result = Zen.shouldBlockRequest();
+    // Call this as early as possible before your request handling code, e.g. in a middleware, after you know your user const result = Zen.shouldBlockRequest();

     if (result.block) {